 For a minimal increase in investment, you can purchase high-quality building materials for your post-frame garage that will provide better support and greater durability for a garage that will stand up well against inclement weather, rain, and snow, for years to come.

-Designed Exactly How You Want it
+Designed Exactly How You Want It

 When you build your garage using a post-frame construction method, you have the freedom to design your garage however you want.
 You aren’t tied to a specific design from a garage kit, which means you can choose the size, window options, roofing and siding, and garage door you like best.
 And, because you’re not reconfiguring an existing design, you’ll likely end up saving in the long run.
-You can buy exactly the materials you want, without wasting time or money on an upgraded package of products, or reverse-engineering your design wants on an existing building.
+You can buy exactly the materials you want, without wasting time or money on an upgraded package of products or reverse-engineering your design wants on an existing building.

 Easy to Build with Whoever Is Available to Help

-Another key benefit of post-frame construction for garage building is that it requires fewer people to install.
-This is important when you’re building your own garage — you probably only have a few helpers, and they may not all be experienced in construction.
+Another key benefit of post-frame construction for garage buildings is that it requires fewer people to install.
+This is important when building your own garage — you probably only have a few helpers, and they may not all be experienced in construction.
 Post-frame construction requires fewer building materials, which means you need fewer hands on deck to get the job done quickly.